Ghulam-Jaffar/vue3-drag-n-drop/README.md

 ### Props

-- modelValue: (to be passed in v-model): (Array) The array of items to be displayed and manipulated through drag and drop.
+- `modelValue`: (to be passed in` v-model`): (Array) The array of items to be displayed and manipulated through drag and drop.
-- reorder: (Boolean, default: true) Enable/disable reordering functionality.
+- `reorder`: (Boolean, default: true) Enable/disable reordering functionality.
-- swap: (Boolean, default: false) Enable/disable swapping functionality.
+- `swap`: (Boolean, default: false) Enable/disable swapping functionality.
-- class: (String, default: "") Additional CSS class to be applied to the container element.
+- `class`: (String, default: "") Additional CSS class to be applied to the container element.

 ### Events

-- dragStart: Emitted when a drag operation starts.
+- `dragStart`: Emitted when a drag operation starts.
 Receives the DragEvent and the index of the dragged item.
-- dragOver: Emitted when an item is dragged over another item.
+- `dragOver`: Emitted when an item is dragged over another item.
 Receives the DragEvent and the index of the item being dragged over.
-- drop: Emitted when an item is dropped.
+- `drop`: Emitted when an item is dropped.
 Receives the DragEvent and the index where the item is dropped.
-- dragEnd: Emitted when a drag operation ends.
+- `dragEnd`: Emitted when a drag operation ends.
 Receives the DragEvent and the index of the dragged item.